Setting up JWT SSO

 What is a JWT?

-A JSON Web Token (JWT) is an encrypted token format that securely transfers data such as credentials (authentication and authorization) between two applications.
+A JSON Web Token (JWT) is an encrypted token format that securely transfers data, such as credentials (authentication and authorization), between two applications.
 JWT is specifically used to authenticate reader logins in Document360.
 Click here to read about JWT.

-Enterprise SSO using JWT
+Enterprise SSO using JWT in Document360

 Document360 uses an approach similar to PKCE (Proof Key for Code Exchange, a secure OAuth method) to generate the JWT token.